 ✔ Strong Creditworthiness

-✔ Lower Risk
+✔ Lower Volatility

-✔ Long-Term Investment
+✔ Long-Term Wealth Builder

 ✔ Moderate Growth

-✔ Taxation
+✔ Taxation (India)

-- Short-term capital gains (under 1 year): taxed at 15%
+- Short-term capital gains (under 1 year): 15% tax

-- Long-term capital gains (above ₹1 lakh and held for over 1 year): taxed at 10%
+- Long-term capital gains (above ₹1 lakh, held over 1 year): 10% tax

 Why Should You Invest in Blue-Chip Stocks?